Our Mission & Vision

 The Friends of the Jewish Chapel (FOJC), a 501 (c)(3) nonprofit, tax-exempt organization, was established to enhance the religious and cultural lives of the Jewish Midshipmen of the United States Naval Academy.

-While intended principally for the benefit of Jewish Midshipmen, FOJC-sponsored activities are open to faculty, staff and local active duty and retired military personnel, as well, offering everyone the opportunity to learn about the religious customs and ethical values of their Jewish shipmates, and thus become more aware of Jewish issues and concerns.
+FOJC-sponsored activities are open to all midshipmen, faculty, staff and all uniformed personnel – including active duty, reserve, retired service members and veterans, regardless of the length of their service.
+These programs provide everyone the opportunity to learn about the religious customs and ethical values of their Jewish colleagues fostering a greater understanding of Jewish issues and concerns.